sphereio/google-glass-demo/README.md

 ![Alt text](/resources/6.png?raw=true)

 Once the product is gathered from Sphere.io API, the product detail information is displayed on the screen.
 The first time you load a new product the image retrieval could last a while, but don’t worry, next times, if the same image is needed the load will be faster because it remains cached on the app.
-From here you have two options, swipe down to close the screen and scan another QR code or long press to buy the product.
+Say "Ok Glass" to see the following two options: "Buy product" or "Scan another product".

 ![Alt text](/resources/7.png?raw=true)